Back to The Jungle

 It's all about visibility

-Scope only becomes a problem when it’s invisible.
-Our approach is to keep everything out in the open.
-Here’s how:
+Scope only becomes a problem when it's invisible.
+Our approach is to keep everything out in the open through regular client check-ins and early signals when something has the potential to significantly affect the scope.

 Avoiding it in the first place